oscarqjh/NTU_SC1015_Project/README.md

 #### 2.2 Project Objectives
 In this project, we aim to derive strategies for the game through an in-depth exploratory data analysis(EDA) of the dataset on various variables we deemed important.
 Furthermore, we also aim to apply these insights that we have obtained through EDA through the usage of various machine learning methods to predict the outcome of any single match.

+#### 2.3 Exploratory Data Analysis
+In this section, we tried to explore the dataset and obtain as much insights as possible.

+**Extend of Dataset**
+First, we looked at the the range of competitive matches present in this dataset and found out that it is quite extensive and contains all competitive matches from year 2014 - 2018.

+**Win Rate of Teams**
+Next, we looked at the general win rate of blue vs red team and found out that blue team has a statistically higher chance of winning than red team.

+**Gamelength**
+Next, we analysed the game length of competitive matches and found that mean gamelength is around 37 minutes.
+Also, we have noticed that the average gamelength of recent years is shorter than earlier years.

+**Objectives**
+Next, we analysed different objectives such Baron kills, Champion kills, Dragon kills, Tower takedown, Inhib takedown and gold difference as possible independant variables to be used in our machine learning models.

+**Champion Kills Analysis**
+Finally, we analysed the Kills variable.
+We did this through making a kill map and visualised the density of kills happened in the map, and also the time at which the kills happened at.
+We also looked at the involvement of Jungle Players in the early game (before 15mins) and found out that winning team's jungle shows a different tendency in which lane they choose to gank.
+Also, we analysed the kills variable as a time series, and confirmed the trend that winning teams' cumulative kill tends to be steeper than that of losing team.
+This suggest that on an average, winning team is expected to snowball the matches with their early advantages and thus, gaining early advantage should be a important factor to consider.
+(Maybe it means that playing for ultra late game might not be a good idea?)

+#### 2.4 Hypothesis Testing
+In the previous section we analysed the objectives as possible independant variables for our machine learning model.
+We first visualised these variables against dependant variable (win/lose) on a Pearson's Correalation Coefficient heat map.
+From this, we are able to derive the top 5 independant variable that most likely have a effect on the outcome of the game.
+Finally, we tested our hypothesis using T-test and confirmed our hyposthesis.

 ---
 ### Section 3: Machine Learning Models
 In this project, we experimented with a few machine-learning models: